 Table 10 provides a summary of the historical activities undertaken at the Manutahi-B wellsite since 2018.
-The data shows that the volume of fluid discharged via the wellsite decreased significantly in comparison to the previous year.
+The data shows that the volume of fluid discharged via the wellsite has decreased significantly in the last two years.

-The injection data for the Manutahi-B wellsite is also presented graphically in Figure 7, Figure 8 and Figure 9.
-There was no injection via the Manutahi-B upper well.
-Figure 7 has been included to show the fluctuating pressures recorded at the wellhead.
+The injection data for the Manutahi-B wellsite is also presented graphically in Figure 5, Figure 6 and Figure 7.
+There was no injection via the Manutahi-B upper.
+Figure 5 has been included to show the fluctuating pressures recorded at the wellhead.